Supercurrent Growth in Nonequilibrium Superconductors: Introduction

 where $\hat{\sigma}_\mathrm{n}$ is the optical conductivity of normal carriers and $n_\mathrm{s} \propto |\psi|^2$ is the superfluid density.
 The dynamics implied by the relaxational TDGL equation is proved to be valid for superconductors rendered gapless by magnetic impurites~\cite{Gorkov1968}, or for superconducting fluctuations above the critical temperature $T_\mathrm{c}$~\cite{Cyrot1973, Larkin.2005_book, kamenev}.
 For generic superconductors, TDGL serves as a simplifying approximation to the microscopic dynamics of coupled fermions and the order parameter field, which could not be captured by a local differential equation in time in terms of the order parameter itself~\cite{Cyrot1973, Larkin.2005_book,frank_incompatibility_2016}.
 The electrical current $\mathbf{j}$ in response to an electric field pulse $\mathbf{E}_0\delta(t)$ jumps to a nonzero value proportional to the carrier density and then decays to zero due to momentum-relaxing scattering as $\sigma_\mathrm{n}(t,t')=\Theta(t-t^{\prime}) e^{-\gamma_i (t-t')} n_\mathrm{n}/m$ in a Drude metal, while it decays to a nonzero constant value proportional to the superfluid density $n_s$ in a superconductor, as shown by the gray and light blue curves in Fig.~\ref{fig:1}.

-In ultrafast experiments, a laser pulse (the pump) may heat up the system, rendering $\alpha$ negative so that the superconducting order parameter shrinks to a small uniform value $\psi_0$ under the time evolution.
-Afterwards, the system cools down so that $\alpha$ becomes positive again and the order recovers.
-During the cooling stage, the dynamics of the order parameter can be simply captured by the mean-field TDGL equation linearized for small $\psi$, which yields an exponentially growing order parameter: $\psi(t) \sim \psi_0 e^{2 \alpha \gamma t}$.
-Consider a static vector potential $\mathbf{A}$ that already exists at time zero (a transverse vector potential that cannot be removed by gauge transformation), the initial current reads $\mathbf{j} =- n_\mathrm{s}\mathbf{A} /m=n_\mathrm{s}\mathbf{v}$ from the London equation.
-During the cooling stage, the superconducting order recovers and the superfluid density grows while the flowing velocity does not change, which indicates an exponentially growing supercurrent $\mathbf{j} = n_\mathrm{s}(t)\mathbf{v} \propto e^{4 \alpha \gamma t}$ ~\cite{kennes17,kenneser} shown by the dark blue curve in Fig.~\ref{fig:1}.
-Note that from \equa{eq:tdgl}, a spatial gradient of the phase $\theta$ will not be induced by a transverse vector potential.
+In ultrafast experiments, a pump laser pulse (typically within a picosecond) with a photon energy (infrared to visible range) much higher than the superconducting gap excites a lot of quasiparticles, preparing them with a high effective temperature~\cite{demsar,suntt}.
+This suppresses the coefficient $\alpha$ in \equa{eq:tdgl} or even drives it negative, so that the order parameter evolves to a small value $\psi_0$.
+Subsequently, the electronic system cools down via electron-phonon energy exchange, restoring $\alpha$ to its original positive value.
+During the cooling stage, the dynamics of the order parameter can be simply captured by the mean-field TDGL equation linearized for small $\psi$, which yields an exponentially growing order parameter: $\psi(t) \sim \psi_0 e^{ \alpha \gamma t}$.
+We investigate the linear optical conductivity of this nonequilibrium state to a probe field at a frequency below the gap, typically within the terahertz (THz) range.
+For simplicity, consider a static vector potential $\mathbf{A}$ as a probe field that already exists at time zero (a transverse vector potential that cannot be removed by gauge transformation), the initial current reads $\mathbf{j} =- n_\mathrm{s}\mathbf{A} /m=n_\mathrm{s}\mathbf{v}$ from the London equation.
+During the cooling stage, the superconducting order recovers and the superfluid density grows while the flowing velocity does not change, which indicates an exponentially growing supercurrent $\mathbf{j} = n_\mathrm{s}(t)\mathbf{v} \propto e^{2 \alpha \gamma t}$~\cite{kennes17,kenneser} shown by the dark blue curve in Fig.~\ref{fig:1}.
+Note that a spatial gradient of the phase ($\nabla \theta$) will not be induced by a transverse vector potential at the linear response level, see Appendix~\ref{appendix:TDGL_linear}.